quantumphysicist/Recommendations-with-IBM/README.md

 ### Key file: `Recommendations_with_IBM.ipynb`
 The jupyter notebook is in four parts.

-1) Exploratory Data Analysis
+I. Exploratory Data Analysis
 We load the csv data, clean it, and explain its main features.

-2) Rank Based Recommendations
+II.
+Rank Based Recommendations
 We find the most popular articles based on the most interactions.

-3) User-User Based Collaborative Filtering
+III.
+User-User Based Collaborative Filtering
 We recommend articles accord to the user_id by finding other the articles that similar users have interacted with.

-6) Matrix Factorization
+IV.
+Matrix Factorization
 We use a machine learning approach—single value decomposition (SVD)—to predict new articles a user might interact with.